 We use model contractual clauses and other mechanisms approved by the European Union and Switzerland, respectively, for transfers of Personal Information from the European Economic Area (“EEA”) and Switzerland.

-EU data protection law makes a distinction between organizations that process Personal Information for their own purposes (known as “controllers”) and organizations that process personal data on behalf of other organizations (known as “processors”).
+EU data protection laws make a distinction between organizations that process Personal Information for their own purposes (known as “controllers”) and organizations that process personal data on behalf of other organizations (known as “processors”).
 If you have a question or complaint about how your Personal Information is handled, these should always be directed to the relevant controller, since the controller has primary responsibility for your Personal Information.

 Please note that while any deletions will be reflected in active user databases (as updated within a reasonable period of time), we may retain all Personal Information for backups, archiving, prevention of fraud and abuse, analytics, and satisfaction of other legal obligations we reasonably believe applicable.